kimtth/awesome-azure-openai-llm/README.md

 # Azure OpenAI + LLMs (Large Language Models)

 This repository contains references to Azure OpenAI, LLM, related services, and libraries.
+Similar approach to "Awesome-LLM": a curated list of Azure OpenAI and Large Language Models.

 > Disclaimer: Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review.
 Please be aware that `some content may be outdated.`

-> `Writing Rule`: 1.
-Brief each item on one or a few lines as much as possible.
+> 1. Brief each item on one or a few lines as much as possible.
-> 2. The release dates are determined by the date of the initial commit history, the Article published date, or the Paper issued date (v1).
+> 2. The release dates are determined by the date of the commit history, the Article published date, or the Paper issued date (v1).
+> 3. The notebook for the `deeplearning.ai short courses` is stored in the `code\deeplearning.ai` folder.

 ## What's the difference between Azure OpenAI and OpenAI?